faustoFF/laravel-contextify/README.md

 ### Group-Based Context

-You can define independent sets of Context Providers for logs and notifications.

-The context data returned by each provider is shared between logs and notifications.
-If a provider appears in both sets, the same provided context data will be used both in log record and notification.
+Define separate Context Providers for logs and notifications.
+If a provider appears in both sets, the same context data is used for both.

-Inside the `config/contextify.php` configuration file you can define:
+Configure in `config/contextify.php`:

-- `logs.providers` — providers that will enrich log entries
+- `logs.providers` — providers for log entries
-- `notifications.providers` — providers that will enrich notifications
+- `notifications.providers` — providers for notifications

-You can configure it like this:
+Example:

 ```php
 <?php